RosettaCommons/demos/public/drrafter/README.md

 All of the necessary files for this demo are available in `$ROSETTA/demos/public/drrafter/`, where `$ROSETTA` is the path to your Rosetta installation.

 `fasta.txt`: The FASTA file listing the full sequence of the complex being modeled.
 It should contain at least one line that starts with '>' and lists chains and residue numbers for the sequence, e.g. A:136-258 E:1-23.
 Here we are modeling chain A residues 136-258 and chain E residues 1-23.
 The subsequent lines should list the full sequence of the complex.
 Protein residues are specified by uppercase one-letter codes.
 RNA residues are specified with lowercase one-letter codes ('a', 'u', 'g', and 'c').
+Protein residues should be listed before RNA residues.

 `secstruct.txt`: A file containing the secondary structure of the complex in dot-bracket notation.
 Secondary structure for the protein should be specified by dots.
 The secondary structure should be the same length as the sequence found in the fasta file.
 For RNA residues, this secondary structure will be enforced during the DRRAFTER run.